 For obvious reasons, once your baby is here you will be caught up in the daily tasks such as feeding them, changing diapers, and getting them to sleep.
 During this time, you also have to be thinking about how to plan for the future.
 Every time a new member is added to your family, your finances are going to need to change and shift.
 For new parents, money management and budgeting is a challenge that you need to tackle early on, otherwise you might find yourself struggling to adjust as well as you thought you would.

 The best thing is to do some financial planning before baby arrives, so you can be prepared for the increases in expenses and decrease in time to manage those expenses.
 It helps to have a plan or a to-do list to welcome a new family member.
-Having a plan in place and financial matters sorted out before the arrival of the baby can help ease burdens and help give your new baby your undivided attention.
+Having a money management plan in place and financial matters sorted out before the arrival of the baby can help ease burdens and help give your new baby your undivided attention.